Pierfrancesco95/Portfolio/04.03_DATA VISUALIZATION_POWER BI_Videogames Sales/README.md

 - **Activision**: Call of Duty;
 - **Sony Company**: Gran Turismo, Final Fantasy and Crash Bandicoot.

-Please note these companies are not in order because someone are both developer and publisher, also I reported the title of series videogames (for example exist FIFA 13, FIFA 14 etc...)
+Please note these companies are not in order because someone are both developer and publisher, so I reported them one time to not be repetitive.
+Also I reported not the title of one videogame but the title of series videogames (for example for FIFA series exist FIFA 13, FIFA 14 etc...).

 ### Years of release
 The sales trend is increasing up to 2008 where there is the maximum peak for the games released in that year.